Have Questions?

 845-292-8770

-Sullivan Co Dept of Community Services is committed to helping any person with an alcohol or drug use problem in Hamden and within the surrounding neighborhoods find full recovery.
+Sullivan Co Dept of Community Services is committed to helping any person with an alcohol or drug use problem in Hamden, NY. and within the surrounding neighborhoods find full recovery.
 It provides several programs - such as long term rehab facilities, short term treatment centers, inpatient drug rehab programs, inpatient detoxification programs, outpatient counseling and others - in line with its belief of the recovery care and rehab modalities that are effective in recovery.
 This alcohol and drug rehab program also believes that clients require individual treatment and care to be able to stop abusing drugs and alcohol.

 As such, Sullivan Co Dept of Community Services specializes in 12-step facilitation approach, cognitive/behavior therapy, substance abuse counseling approach, individual psychotherapy, behavior modification, rational emotive behavioral therapy and more.
 At the same time, it accepts patients who are clients referred from the court/judicial system, persons with post-traumatic stress disorder, treatment for spanish-speaking clients, seniors or older adults, child care for clients children, social skills development, and others.
 This drug and alcohol rehabilitation program uses care modalities that can assist patients to maintain sobriety and abstinence from the substances abused in the past.